EXTENDED BUSINESS HOURS

 Indoor Range Hoods:

-The standard recommendation is to position the hood 24 to 30 inches above the cooktop for electric stoves and 24 to 36 inches for gas stoves.
+The standard recommendation is to position the hood 24 to 30 inches above the cooktop for electric stoves and 24 to 36 inches above the cooktop for gas stoves.
 These measurements ensure optimal capture of cooking fumes while maintaining a safe distance to prevent heat damage to the hood.

 Outdoor Range Hoods:

 Often larger and more powerful, outdoor hoods should be installed slightly higher, typically around 36 inches above the grill, to accommodate the increased amount of smoke and heat generated by barbecue cooking.
-Additionally, your range hood should be larger than your grill or outdoor cootop.
-For example, if the cooing surface is 30" the hood should be 36".
+Additionally, your range hood should be larger than your grill or outdoor cooktop.
+For example, if the cooing surface is 30", the hood should be 36".

 Floor to Ceiling height - Height of cooking surface - Clearance between cooking surface and bottom of hood - The Height of the hood's base = The Chimney height A diagram illustrating the recommended clearances for a range hood installation.
 The image shows the chimney height and hood height with labels indicating a maximum clearance of 36 inches and a minimum clearance of 30 inches from the stove surface to the bottom of the hood.